tinygrad/tinygrad/docs/quickstart.md

 Neural networks in tinygrad are really just represented by the operations performed on tensors.
 These operations are commonly grouped into the `__call__` method of a class which allows modularization and reuse of these groups of operations.
-These classes do not need to inherit from any base class, in fact if they don't need any trainable parameters they don't even need to be a class!
+These classes do not need to inherit from any base class, in fact, if they don't need any trainable parameters they don't even need to be a class!

 An example of this would be the `nn.Linear` class which represents a linear layer in a neural network.